 English translation: Thomas Paine 1737-1809 English born American adoption French by decree lived in this building from 1797 to 1802.
 He put his passion for freedom at the service of the French Revolution, was a member of the Convention and wrote Human Rights.
 “When opinions are free, the strength of truth always prevails.”
 [AWS Translate]

 10 de la rue de l'Odéon, Paris, France where they lived (1797-1802)

 Thomas Paine 1737-1809 Journalist, patriot and champion of the rights of the common man.
 Thomas Paine son of an humble Thetford staymaker was born near this house.
 From his talented pen can the voice for the democratic aspirations of the American Republic through such splendid writing as Common Sense, Crisis an The age of Reason.
 Buried in New York this simple son of England lives on through the ideals and principles of the democratic world for which we fight today.
 In tribute to his memory and to the everlasting love for freedom embodied in his works the plaque is gratefully dedicated through the voluntary contributions of soldiers of an American Airforce Group.

-Thomas Paine Hotel, 33 White Hart Street, Thetford, United Kingdom where he was born near (1737)
+Thomas Paine Hotel, 33 White Hart Street, Thetford, United Kingdom where they was born near (1737)

 Birthplace of Thomas Paine 1737-1809 author of The Rights of Man, Common Sense and Age of Reason.
 He played an important role in the French Revolution and also in American politics.
 Paine is regarded as a hero in America, as he was the first person to call for An Independent but United States of America

-Thomas Paine Hotel, 33 White Hart Street, Thetford, United Kingdom where he was born (1737)
+Thomas Paine Hotel, 33 White Hart Street, Thetford, United Kingdom where they was born (1737)